maksim-estonia/docker-tutorial/README.md

   mysql:5.7
 ```

-1. First define the new service and name it `mysql`
+1. Define the new service and name it `mysql` so it automatically gets the network alias.
+We'll go ahead and specify the image to use as well

 ```
- version: "3.7"

  services:
    app:
      # The app service definition